-A new SSP was introduced throughout the school and all teachers trained, working with English Hub to ensure consistent standards and monitoring of the provision of phonics teaching.
+A new SSP was introduced in school in 2022 throughout the school and all teachers trained, working with English Hub to ensure consistent standards and monitoring of the provision of phonics teaching.
 All children in Year 1 and those retaking the PSC passed which was above National Average.